- Learn the inner workings and math behind the HOG feature descriptor

 The idea behind this article was to give you an understanding of what is actually happening behind the HOG feature descriptor and how the features are calculated.
 The complete process is broken down into 7 simple steps.

 As a next step, I would encourage you to try using HOG features on a simple computer vision problem and see if the model performance improves.
-Do share your results in the comment section!You can also read this article on Analytics Vidhya's Android APP
+Do share your results in the comment section!You can also read this article on our Mobile APP